Identifying Black Holes Through Space Telescopes and Deep Learning: INTRODUCTION

 Unlike the above methods, what we use in this paper is an ensemble model for both detection and parameter estimation.
 We first calculate the trajectory of photons in relativistically curved spacetime and then render the image by ray-tracing methods \cite{early, EHT5, shadow} to establish the data pipeline for the subsequent model.
 Then we present an ensemble NN model with the backend of You Only Look Once (YOLO) \cite{yolov1} and EfficientNet \cite{EfficientNet}.
 For black hole detection, our detector can accurately distinguish black holes in observation images from tens to hundreds of other celestial objects and determine their positions in the image with a confidence level.
 For parameter estimations, it can infer the parameter of black holes from the shadow, where four parameters are selected, including inclination $i$, mass of black hole $M$, position angle $\phi$, and accretion disk temperature $T$.

 This paper is organized as follows: In section~\ref{sec:simulation} we render black hole accretion disks using ray tracing and then use the simulated telescope to get the observation images.
 In section~\ref{sec:model} we introduce the ensemble NN model for both detection and parameter estimation of black holes.
-In section~\ref{sec:results} we test the validity of our model using the image of M87*.
+In section~\ref{sec:results} we test the validity of our model using the image of M87* {and observation from Hubble space telescope}.
 Finally, in section~\ref{sec:discussion}, we summarize the results and discuss the feasibility of real-time detecting black holes of candidate black holes and further parameter estimation.
 The flow chart of the whole work is shown in Fig.~\ref{fig:flow}.